Ibrahim5aad/ifc-first-person-shooter/README.md

 An IFC viewer with an FPS (first-person shooter) experience.

-clone the repository and install the dependencies using `npm install` and build and bundle the project with `npm run build`.
+Clone the repository and install the dependencies using `npm install` and build and bundle the project with `npm run build`.